kwilkins/dnd/west-marches/down-time-actions.md

 Downtime options:
 * Will buy/sell normal armor or weapons(level 0)
 * Can reforge weapons/armor at cost(level 1)
-* Can graft magical properties into non magical weapons/armor given materials(magical essence, another weapon/armor, or a price in gp)
+* Can graft magical properties into non magical weapons/armor given materials; magical essence, another weapon/armor, or sometimes just gp(level 2)

 Improve this feature to level 3 to gain the following options:
 * Can graft magical properties into existing magical weapons/armor given materials(magical essence, another weapon/armor)